justinglobal/GA306_a/notes/homework.md

     1. Explain what a for loop is, and write a function that uses it to print the name of each object in a list.
         - (Hint: This list of objects could be called “my_selection”)

-    1. Explain what the range command does, and write a function that uses it to print the numbers 0 through 9.
+    1. Explain what the range command does, and write a function that uses it to add the word "node" to a list containing the numbers 0 through 9:  ["1","2","3","4","5","6","7","8","9"]
+    Hint: the len() function will be helpful.

     1. Write a function called print_parents that takes a list of Maya objects as an arguments and prints each node and its parent node.
           - (Hint: use listRelatives command.)